pulp/pulp-2to3-migration-test-fixtures/README.md

  - a /var/lib/pulp/content snapshot
  - a /var/lib/pulp/published snapshot

-Each directory should have a config to generate the Pulp 2 snapshot.
+Each directory should have a description of repositories in it and a way to generate the Pulp 2 snapshot.
-The config helps to regenerate the snapshot if needed and it serves as a documentation of what is present in the snapshot.

 #### Naming conventions